oravard/typst-dataframes/README.md

 ![Example 11](https://raw.githubusercontent.com/oravard/typst-dataframes/main/img/example-11.png)

-if you want to specify more display details usinf `tablex` for example, the `tabut-cells` is available for dataframes.
+if you want to specify more display details using `tablex` (as an example), the `tabut-cells` is available for dataframes.

 All arguments are passed to `tabut-cells` function.